-Trina DasGupta is an award-winning producer, director, writer, and entrepreneur.
-Currently, she serves as Founder & CEO of Single Palm Tree Productions (SPT), a media company dedicated to leveraging entertainment to help build cultural understanding.
-SPT’s partners have included The Daily Show with Jon Stewart, the Apollo Theater, Girls Who Code, Vimeo, and Comedy Central Africa.
+Trina DasGupta is an award-winning producer, writer, director, and entrepreneur.
+She serves as Founder & CEO of Single Palm Tree Productions, a media company creating content that changes culture.
+Her accolades include a Cannes Lion, National Association of Broadcasters Innovation prize and Webby for Online Film & Video.
+Her collaborators include The Daily Show with Jon Stewart, STX Entertainment, the Apollo Theater, Vimeo Originals, Teen Vogue and Comedy Central International.

-Trina is a frequent public speaker, including at prestigious events such as the Clinton Global Initiative, SXSW, the Paley Center for Media, Advertising Week, the Council for Foreign Relations and the UN Commission on the Status of Women.
-She is a graduate of the University of Pennsylvania with degrees from the Wharton School of Business and the Annenburg School of Communications and also sits on the Board of Directors of Girls Who Code.
+Trina is a frequent public speaker, including at prestigious events such as the United Nations, SXSW, the Paley Center for Media, Advertising Week, Mobile World Congress and the Council for Foreign Relations.
+She is a graduate of the University of Pennsylvania with degrees from the Wharton School of Business and the Annenberg School of Communications and also sits on the Board of Directors of Girls Who Code.

 Lauren Lizardo, COO